DPWelsh/Codabunga/content/posts/ginas-second-project.md

-The bigram language model calculates probabilities of each word occurring sentence based on the probability of that particular word occurring after the previous one in the sentence.
-It segregates sentences into pairs of words occurring immediately adjacent to each other and makes calculations based on this pairing-off.
+The bigram language model calculates probabilities of each word occurring in a sentence, based on the probability of that particular word occurring after the previous word in the sentence.
+It segregates sentences into pairs of words that occur next to each other, and makes calculations based on these pairing patterns.

 Let’s take the full sentence example: “Could you please turn the light off”.
 If that partial sentence were divided up into adjacent word pairs, it would be divided into six sections, like below: